 GEOG 3025 - Environmental Policy and Management Internship

-This course allows students to spend up to two days per week during the Semester or, undertake a two week block of concentrated interaction, working as an intern with a community, business/industry or government agency engaged in environmental policy, planning and management activities, or with an individual or group engaged in environmental research.
-During their internships students can choose or will be assigned specific projects by their 'sponsors' and will prepare reports on the methodology and results of their projects.
-The course coordinator will assist students to identify suitable sponsors and projects and will monitor student progress in weekly seminars.
+This course allows students to work as an intern with a community, business/industry or government agency engaged in environmental policy, planning and management activities, or with an individual or group engaged in environmental research.
+During their internships, students can choose or will be assigned specific projects by their 'sponsors' and will prepare a report on the methods and results of their projects.
+The course coordinator can assist students to identify suitable sponsors and projects and will monitor student progress in weekly seminars.
+The mode of placements varies but requires 100 contact hours working at, or for, the host organisation.

 • General Course Information